Sonja Morgan Doing Business In France? ‘RHONY’ Star Learning About Wine

-Sonja Morgan announced last year that she would be launching her own line of Prosecco called Tipsy Girl.
-She used The Real Housewives of New York to not only announce this new business deal, but also to tell the girls that she was working together with Peter, Ramona Singer’s former business partner.
+Sonja Morgan announced last year that she would launch her own line of Prosecco called Tipsy Girl.
+She used The Real Housewives of New York to not only announce this new business deal but also to tell the girls that she was working together with Peter, Ramona Singer’s former business partner.
 And while Morgan thought that all of the ladies would be super supportive of her, Bethenny Frankel was furious.
 She was disappointed that her friend would create a cheater brand that would ride on her own success’ coattails.

-According to a new tweet, Sonja Morgan is now revealing that she’s spending time in France and it sounds like she’s learning a lot about wines.
+According to a new tweet, Sonja Morgan is now revealing that she’s spending time in France, and it sounds like she’s learning a lot about wines.
 In fact, it is possible that she’s in France to expand upon her current selection of booze under her business name, as Ramona Singer has done the same thing.
 Her Pinot Grigio is from France as well.
-She wouldn’t be the first housewife to travel overseas for the sake of business and if anyone is ready for another business venture, it’s Morgan.
+She wouldn’t be the first housewife to travel overseas for the sake of business, and if anyone is ready for another business venture, it’s Morgan.

 “Havin a gr8 time in France in wine country learning so much more than I did!
 I know I am neglecting my tweeps a bit.
 Hope u r well?!”
 Sonja Morgan tweeted this week to her followers, sharing pictures from what looks to be a wine cellar.